 If you can't find cheese curds, try substituting torn mozzarella or provolone chunks, or torn or cubed halloumi.
 The halloumi won't melt the way the other cheeses will, but will still be delicious.

 If you can find a vegan cheese substitute that you like, you can absolutely use that in place of the cheese curds.
-Another option would be to use marinated tofu, or try making a homemade vegan mozzarella recipe.
+Another option is to use marinated tofu or make a homemade vegan mozzarella recipe.

 Ingredients